Lac de Grand-Lieu

-Lac de Grand-Lieu (/fr/) is a lake located to the southwest of Nantes, in the Loire-Atlantique, France, and almost entirely in Saint-Philbert-de-Grand-Lieu.
+Lac de Grand-Lieu (/fr/; Lenn Lec'h Bras) is a lake located to the southwest of Nantes, in the Loire-Atlantique, France, and almost entirely in Saint-Philbert-de-Grand-Lieu.
 At an elevation of 5 m, its surface area is 62.92 km2, making it the largest lake in France in winter, but second after Lac du Bourget in summer.

-The lake is classified as a Local Nature Reserve, and use of boats on the lake are prohibited for all but a small number of licensed professional fishermen.
+The lake is classified as a Local Nature Reserve, and use of boats on the lake is prohibited for all but a small number of licensed professional fishermen.

+Etymology

+Grand-lieu means "big lake"; note that locally one does not say, "I'm going to Grand-Lieu Lake," which would be tautologous.
+One says rather, "I'm going to Grand-Lieu."
+This etymological analysis was developed by Michel Kervarec.
+According to him, the word lieu used here is descended from a Gaulish word equivalent to Breton loc'h, which yields lai in certain regions of France and leu in the West.
+In support of this hypothesis, Xavier Delamarre mentions Gaulish locu [lacu] found in various other toponyms, for example: